sandwich-coder/CubeDimAE/README.md

 🎯 **100% accuracy on five synthetic benchmark datasets.**

 🚀 **40% time saving in hyper-parameter tuning compared with the baseline.**

+## Introduction

+Autoencoder is the first choice in AI-based anomaly detection tasks.
+It has been recognized that the optimal bottleneck of an autoencoder is the intrinsic dimension of the input.
+Traditionally the optimal point is found through trial-and-error, putting large amount of time and effort into hyper-parameter tuning.
+This paper presents a method to estimate the intrinsic dimension in advance to automate the process.
+We have tested on five synthetic datasets as a proof-of-concept and shown its feasibility with 100% accuracy and 40% reduction in time.

 ## Motivation